-We use the EY Process for Acceptance of Clients and Engagements (PACE), an intranet-based system, for coordinating client and engagement acceptance and continuance activities in line with global, service line and EY member firm policies.
-PACE takes users through the acceptance and continuance requirements and identifies the policies and references to professional standards needed to assess both business opportunities and associated risks.
+We use the EY Process for Acceptance of Clients and Engagements (PACE), to coordinate client and engagement acceptance and continuance activities in line with global, service line and EY member firm policies.
+PACE takes users through the acceptance and continuance requirements and is aligned to the professional standards needed to assess both business opportunities and associated risks.
 PACE is an example of technological resources made available to EY member firms across the globe intended to drive consistency.